-Even though the entirety of the lands (approx. 12ha) are zoned for new residential development, not all of the lands will yield residential development as the Local Area Plan provides for a number of key elements to be delivered such as improved soccer facilities, as well as ancillary parking and a new indoor sports facility.
+Even though the entirety of the lands (approx. 10.76 ha) are zoned for new residential development, not all of the lands will yield residential development as the Local Area Plan provides for a number of key elements to be delivered such as improved soccer facilities, as well as ancillary parking and a new multi-purpose facility which facilitates a range of uses such as community, recreation and sports training.